-Dave Owens APM, former Deputy Commissioner of NSW Police, and Professor Mary O’Kane AC, Independent Planning Commission Chair and former NSW Chief Scientist and Engineer, are leading the six-month inquiry, which is reviewing the causes of, preparation for and response to the 2019-20 bushfires.
+Dave Owens APM, former Deputy Commissioner of NSW Police, and Professor Mary O’Kane AC, Independent Planning Commission Chair and former NSW Chief Scientist and Engineer, led the six-month inquiry, which reviewed the causes of, preparation for and response to the 2019-20 bushfires.

 The Inquiry is grateful for all submissions from bushfire-affected residents, emergency and support personnel, organisations and the general public.
 Their stories and photographs have been very valuable informing the Inquiry’s work.

 The Inquiry received 1967 submissions in total.
 While all submissions to the Inquiry have been considered, the Inquiry has determined not to publish submissions that:

 - have not provided express consent to publish